 Entropy is the loss of energy available to do work.
 1)

-In the process of increasing entropy, matter may become more organized:
+In the process of increasing entropy, one unusual outcome is that matter may become more organized:

 As in the case of gravity, where gas clouds collapse and form stars.

 As in the case of weather, where a hurricane forms because of heat dissipation from the earth.

 As in the case of crystalline ice, as heat transfers slowly, from the warmer water to the cooler air.

 As in the creation of life, where RNA molecules became catalysts that break down complex molecules in replicating themselves.

 Is it possible, that entropy is a drive for creating organized formations?
 Organization forms because it speeds up the process of creating entropy?